Start Your Free Trial!

 Do you see?
 This tool can help extend system partition in Windows 10 efficiently.
 Share this article to let more users know about this tool.

-If you only have 1 system C drive on the disk, and it's full now, but you get a second drive with huge free space, relax.
-You can apply EaseUS Partition Master with its Extend with 2nd Disk feature for help.
+If you only have one system C drive on the disk, and it's full now, but you get a second drive with huge free space, relax.
+You can apply EaseUS Partition Master with its Extend with Data Migration feature for help.
 You may follow this guide for help:

 Aside from assisting you in extending system partition, this software lets you enjoy all the powerful functions, such as:

-There must be unallocated space behind the partition you want to expand with Window's built-in Disk Management utility.
+You can use Disk Management to extend C drive on Windows 10, but there must be unallocated space behind the C drive.
 Otherwise, you might find that the Extend Volume is greyed out and unavailable.

 Step 1.
 Press the Windows + R keys simultaneously to open the Run dialog.